George Kollias (biologist)

 George Kollias (Greek: Γιώργος Κόλλιας; born 9 November 1958 in Athens) is a Greek biologist, Member of the Academy of Athens and Professor of Physiology at the Medical School of the National and Kapodistrian University of Athens.
 He is renowned for providing the preclinical rationale for the development of anti-TNF therapies for rheumatoid arthritis.
 His research is highly cited for discovering disease pathways in animal models of chronic inflammation and autoimmunity (e.g. rheumatoid arthritis, inflammatory bowel disease and multiple sclerosis).
-He is credited with the development of major national infrastructures of scientific and technological excellence in Greece.
+His lab has made pioneering discoveries on the pivotal role of fibroblasts in pathophysiology, instigating a new field opening therapeutic opportunities for chronic inflammation and fibrotic diseases.
+He is credited with the development of major national infrastructures of scientific and technological excellence in Greece, such as InfrafrontierGR and pMedGR.
+He is Founder and President of BIOMEDCODE HELLAS SA, a CRO offering preclinical drug evaluation services.
+He is also Founder and Director of INOLYSIS, a company developing novel therapeutics against chronic inflammation and fibrosis.

 Education and employment

 George Kollias graduated from the Biology Department of the University of Athens, Greece and performed doctoral studies in Molecular Biology from 1980 to 1984 at the National Hellenic Research Foundation.
 He continued with postdoctoral research in the field of gene structure and expression at the Laboratory of Gene Structure and Expression, National Institute for Medical Research, Mill Hill, London, UK, and from 1990 to 2000 he established the Laboratory of Molecular Genetics at the Hellenic Pasteur Institute in Athens, Greece.
-From 2000 to 2002, he was appointed Director of the Institute for Immunology at the Biomedical Sciences Research Center "Alexander Fleming", and has served as the center's President and Scientific Director (2002–2010 & 2016–2020).
-Since May 2012, he is Professor of Experimental Physiology at the Medical School of the University of Athens.
+From 2000 to 2002, he was appointed Director of the Institute for Immunology at the Biomedical Sciences Research Center "Alexander Fleming", and has served as the center's president and Scientific Director (2002–2010 & 2016–2020).
+Since June 2014, he is Professor of Experimental Physiology at the Medical School of the National and Kapodistrian University of Athens.
+From 2020 to 2023 he served as Director of the Department of Physiology.